woheller69/browser/README.md

 ### Cookie Banner Blocker

 FREE Browser comes equipped with integrated support for Mozilla's [Cookie Banner Rules](https://github.com/mozilla/cookie-banner-rules-list).
 This feature allows the browser to automatically inject cookies that opt out of any unnecessary cookies, while also attempting to click opt out if a banner is present.
 However, please note that this functionality is only available for banners that are not located within child windows (```runContext: 'child'```, used by very few rules only).
 If you notice any missing rules, please open an issue in Mozilla's repository after trying with Firefox first.
+Important: Cookie Banner Blocker requires JavaScript!

 ### Greasemonkey style scripts